 There are millions of Marks in the world, and they all could use a helpful tool to remind them to take their meds.

 In the past, people like Mark had to write down medication schedules and use an organizer.
 Now they can take advantage of medication management apps.
 A mobile medication application can send Mark a notification when it’s time to take a pill.
-If he puts off taking it, his wife or any other family member can receive a notification and remind him.
+If he puts off taking it, a family member can receive a notification and remind him.

 In this way, a medication app solves Mark’s problem.
 It also alleviates a source of stress for Mark and his entire family.
 In the long run, using a medication app also reduces the workload for Mark’s doctor.